-A major capital building programme costing £5m was secured to provide state of the art building and facilities for students and staff.
-The new building will be completed by the end of January 2018 on the site immediately next door to the Green Oaks Primary Academy – another academy sponsored by GAT,
+A major capital building programme costing £5m was secured to provide a state of the art building and facilities for students and staff.
+The new building was completed in December 2017 on the site immediately next door to the Green Oaks Primary Academy – another academy sponsored by GAT,

-The academy will cater for a wide range of abilities, from students who are able to function academically at their chronological age level or above, to those who are working at P levels.
+The academy caters for a wide range of abilities, from students who are able to function academically at their chronological age level or above, to those who are working at P levels.

 Purple Oaks Academy will be welcoming 30 students who have been educated within the Designated Specialist Provision (DSP) of Green Oaks Primary Academy.
 We are also excited to be welcoming 20 new students from across Northamptonshire.

-The new academy will provide education for 50 students from Reception Year to Year 7 in the first year, moving to full capacity of 100 students, including Nursery, by 2022.
+The new academy will provide education for 50 students from Reception Year to Year 7 in the first year, moving to full capacity of 100 students by 2022.